-For high school seniors, there’s QuestBridge’s National College Match — a college and scholarship application process that helps low-income students gain admission into, and financial aid for the nation’s most selective schools.
-For juniors, there’s the College Prep Scholarship — an opportunity to get a leg up on college applications.
-Additionally, QuestBridge offers the Quest for Excellence Awards — a program which encourages and rewards those who achieve academic success.
+For high school seniors, there’s QuestBridge’s National College Match.
+It’s a college and scholarship application process that helps low-income students gain admission to the nation’s most selective schools, but also help them get access to much needed financial aid.
+For juniors, there’s the College Prep Scholarship, an opportunity to get a leg up on college applications.
+Additionally, QuestBridge offers the Quest for Excellence Awards which is a program that encourages and rewards those who achieve academic success.

 5. National College Access Network (NCAN)

-OneGoal, as its name suggests, has a singular mission — to make college graduation possible for all students.
+OneGoal, as its name suggests, has a singular mission: to make college graduation possible for all students.
 This teacher-led organization aims to identify low-income, under-performing students and aid them towards graduation and higher education.
 OneGoal hires, trains, and supports dedicated teachers who wish to help students reach their full potential.

 8. College Possible

 Coaches guide the students through the college process, ensuring that they are prepared, educated, and eager for college.
-Coaches even stay in contact with their students all the way through college graduation, providing support and encouragement throughout their education.
+They even stay in contact with their students all the way through college graduation, providing support and encouragement throughout their education.